Class 165 Network Turbo

 or DMCL+DMS

-There are 2 sub-classes. the 165/0 was originally built for Chiltern services on Network South East and remains on the same routes including services from London Marylebone to Birmingham, to Aylesbury and to Stratford-upon-Avon.
+The Class 165 are two sub-classes. the 165/0 was originally built for Chiltern services on Network South East and remains on the same routes including services from London Marylebone to Birmingham, to Aylesbury and to Stratford-upon-Avon.
 Trip-cock equipment has been fitted to Chiltern units as they travel on London Underground track between Harrow-on-the-Hill and Amersham.

 The 165/1 was built for services out of London Paddington along the Great Western main line.
 They are still in service on Thames Valley services to destinations such as Oxford and Banbury.
 They have bogie modifications to allow for a higher top speed (90 mp/h as opposed to 75 mp/h on the 165/0).